Queky/book_notes/haskell_from_first_principles/ch_1.md

 ## What is a function?
 * Is a relation between a set of possible inputs and a set of possible outputs
 * The input set is known as the domain.
-The set of possible outputs is the codomain
+The set of possible outputs is the codomain &rarr; set de posibles valores
 * Relationship of inputs and outputs is defined by the function
 * Output is predictable when you know the input and the function definition